yyumna/climatechange_ai/NeurIPS2019_workshop.md

 NeurIPS (formerly written "NIPS") is one of the premier conferences on machine learning, and includes a wide audience of researchers and practitioners in academia, industry, and related fields.
 It is possible to attend the workshop without either presenting at or attending the main NeurIPS conference.

 ### Registration
-Those interested in attending our workshop should register for the "Workshops" component of NeurIPS at <https://neurips.cc/Register/view-registration>.
+Those interested in attending the "Tackling Climate Change with Machine Learning" workshop should register for the "Workshops" component of NeurIPS at <https://neurips.cc/Register/view-registration>.
 Registration for NeurIPS will be based on a <a href="https://neurips.cc/Conferences/2019/Press?article=2299" target="_blank">lottery</a> -- entry to the lottery must be made **between Sept.
 6 and Sept.
 20**.
 In addition, a limited number of tickets will be reserved for accepted submissions to the workshop.
 A full refund is available until Nov.
 28.

 ## About the workshop